 - Choose a large barrel size for your curling iron.
 This will help to create loose curls rather than smaller, tight curls.

-If you, on the other hand, was hoping to achieve waves or curls naturally, there may still be a way.
-You may have heard about the Curly Girl Method, which is a natural curly hair routine developed by Lorraine Massey.
+If you, on the other hand, were hoping to achieve waves or curls naturally, there may still be a way.
+You may have heard about the Curly Girl Method, which is a naturally curly hair routine developed by Lorraine Massey.

 You may just find that even if you have straight hair, the CG method could help add some texture to your hair.

 Following the Curly Girl Method for straight hair is easy and best of all, there are no heat styling tools in sight!